 In fact, the technology behind eSIM is so disruptive that major carriers like AT&T and Verizon have been put on notice with the US Justice Department opening an inquiry in early 2018 to determine if the companies colluded with GSMA to thwart eSIM development and adoption.
 The investigation centers around their alleged attempt to influence mobile technology to hinder innovation and maintain dominance.

-Because of the general lack of infrastructure necessary to support the iPhone's dual-SIM functionality using an eSIM, only a handful of major carriers spanning ten countries offer eSIM support as of iOS 12.1's release date:
+Because of the general lack of infrastructure necessary to support the iPhone's dual-SIM functionality using an eSIM, only a handful of major carriers spanning ten countries offer eSIM support on iOS 12.1 or later.
+AT&T and Verizon Wireless both support eSIM use, while T-Mobile will be rolling it out soon.
+For info on other carriers, stateside or abroad, check out our list of eSIM-supported carriers.